0nk4r/ClearWave/README.md

+I was watching an old interview, but the video had a lot of background noise.
+I wanted to explore options for real-time audio denoising, so here's a small expiriment using ClearWave.

 # ClearWave

 Real-time audio noise reduction system built with Python, PyQt, and NumPy.
 ClearWave processes audio input in real-time to reduce background noise while preserving audio quality through FFT-based spectral processing and smooth crossfading.